mesosphere-backup/dcos-metrics/collector/README.md

 ### Consuming collected data

-Once `collector` is up and running, the raw binary data it's passing to Kafka may be viewed by running one or more [example metrics consumers](../examples/metrics-consumer/).
+Once `collector` is up and running, the raw binary data it's passing to Kafka may be viewed by running one or more [Kafka metrics consumers](../consumer/).

 ## Sample Producer

-The sample producer is an alternate Collector implementation which just grabs some data from the mesos agent and forwards it to a Kafka cluster.
+The sample producer is an alternate Collector implementation which polls the local mesos agent and sends the metrics it retrieves to the Kafka cluster.

-It's meant to allow testing of metrics Kafka Consumers without requiring that the DC/OS cluster have the latest Metrics Agent Module.
+It's meant for development purposes, to allow testing of metrics Kafka Consumers without requiring a DC/OS cluster with the latest Metrics Agent Module.

 ### Deploy